Disk-MTH/Advent-calendar/README.md

 This project is under development, so it is not complete.
 All that is indicated below is therefore not yet contractual.

+This project does not require any administrator permission, either for the setup of the environment or for the build of the project.
+So you can use this project on any windows computer.
+(If you are ever asked for permissions open an issue so I can see what this is due to)

 ## Presentation
 This github repository is a remake of my "[Christmas card](https://github.com/Disk-MTH/Christmas-card)" project resulting from a work requested in a maths lesson.
 The original project was fun to make but this version lets you tweak what's behind the calendar boxes.
 In this projects I therefore use tkinter for the GUI, pygame for sounds, threading for concurrent